SethDavenport/hooksperiment/README.md

 5. Logic should be testable as basic functions

-How to mock downstream hooks?
+How to mock downstream hooks? (don't pull in subtrees of transitive hooks)

 ## Open Questions